CycloneDX/guides/SBOM/en/0x10-Introduction.md

 ### Operations Bill of Materials (OBOM)
 OBOMs provide a full-stack inventory of runtime environments, configurations, and additional dependencies.
-CycloneDX is a full-stack bill of materials standard supporting entire runtime environments consisting of hardware, firmware, containers, operating systems, applications and their libraries.
-Coupled with the ability to specify configuration makes CycloneDX ideal for Operational Bill of Materials.
+CycloneDX is a full-stack bill of materials standard supporting entire runtime environments consisting of hardware, firmware, containers, operating systems, applications, and libraries.
+Coupled with the ability to specify configuration makes CycloneDX ideal for Operations Bill of Materials.

 ### Manufacturing Bill of Materials (MBOM)
 CycloneDX can describe declared and observed formulations for reproducibility throughout the product lifecycle of components and services.
 This advanced capability provides transparency into how components were made, how a model was trained, or how a service was created or deployed.
-Every component and service in a CycloneDX BOM can optionally specify formulation and do so in existing BOMs or in dedicated MBOMs.
-By externalizing formulation into dedicated MBOMs, SBOMs can simply link to MBOMs for their components and services, and access control can be managed independently.
+In addition, every component and service in a CycloneDX BOM can optionally specify formulation and do so in existing BOMs or in dedicated MBOMs.
+By externalizing formulation into dedicated MBOMs, SBOMs can link to MBOMs for their components and services, and access control can be managed independently.
 This allows organizations to maintain tighter control over what parties gain access to inventory information in a BOM and what parties have access to MBOM information which may have higher sensitivity and data classification.

 ### Bill of Attestations (BOA)
 BOA's are machine-readable statements of claims, evidence, and testimony in compliance with regulations, standards, and